xpsi-group/xpsi/docs/source/overview.rst

 gravitational mass monopole moment, whilst neglecting all other rotational :math:`\ell>0` metric deformations at :math:`\mathcal{O}(\Omega)` (see Hartle, 1967; Hartle & Thorne, 1968).

+An image-plane integrator may also be integrated for visualisation contexts, and for internal cross-checking of signal integration.